komfiGolabi/celtic-blink/README.md

 * favourite page and review section still needs a little message for the users , when there is nothing on the list and no reviews
 * arrow that takes us to be up the page is not visible
 * color of the font on the buttons in the allauth forms
+* loading toggle after the checkout should be working after completeing the form , not meanwhile

 ## Testing